UltraAce258/Toolkit/README.md

 ```

 If everything is correct, you should see the main interface of the "UltraAce Toolkit".

+#### **Alternative: Run with an IDE (e.g., VS Code)**

+If you prefer using a code editor, this is also a highly recommended method:

+1. In your IDE, select **"Open Folder"** and open the entire workspace folder containing `main.py`.
+2. In the IDE's file explorer, click to open the `main.py` file.
+3.  **Crucial Step**: Find and click the "Run" button.
+Make sure you select the option **"Run Python File"** or **"Debug Python File"**.

+> **Warning**: Do not use the "Run Code" feature, as it may fail to launch the GUI correctly.
+In VS Code, this typically refers to the green triangular "play" button in the top-right corner.

 ### Step 4: Execute Your First Task

 1.  **Select a Script**: In the "Available Scripts" list on the left side of the program window, click on a script you want to run (e.g., "Document Page Counter").